WHAT IS KAVA?

 Kava is usually consumed after sunset/at the end of the day.
 However, in our hectic, modern society, kava can be consumed at anytime of the day since it does not effect ones mental state.

 Is kava addictive?

 No. Kava has not been shown to be chemically addictive.
 It has been used safely for over 3,000 years without any reported withdrawal symptoms whatsoever.

 How much kava do I need to drink to feel the effects?

 Everyone has different metabolisms and sensitivity levels so there is no definitive answer.
 However, we suggest you drink two (2) shells of kava back to back and then wait approximately 10-15 minutes for your third (3rd) shell.
 This will help your body break down the enzymes so that the kavalactones will build up in your body.
 Your body will typically begin to feel the effects of kava in about 15-30 minutes after consumption and will last for approximately 2-8 hours.

 The first time you drink kava, the effects may only be minimally felt.
 After about 3 or 4 drinking sessions, the effects will increase.
 Unlike alcohol where your tolerance builds up, kava is the exact opposite.
 As more kava is consumed, the effects become greater with less kava.

 Can you drink too much kava?

 Yes.
-If you drink too much kava, you will begin to feel extremely sleepy.
-As a matter of fact, kava has been proven to be a cure for insomnia.
+If you drink too much kava, you will begin to feel sleepy.

 Can I drink alcohol with kava?